galvezjosue19/AWS_Weather_Data_Collection/README.md

 ![alt text](image-2.png)

-Configuring environment variables to store the weather API key secure, and set the name of the S3 bucket.
+Now, we need configure environment variables to store the weather API key secure, and set the name of the S3 bucket.
 This practice separates configurations from the main code.

 ![image](https://github.com/user-attachments/assets/b272324c-2e48-4b80-ad85-a76f69730c44)